sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

 Jetrail Data Analysis
 ======================

 This workflow reads in a dataset.
-It then calculates the monthly trend in JetRail Dataset and performs further Analysis using charts.
+It then calculates the monthly trend in the JetRail Dataset and performs further analysis using the charts.

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

 * Reads data from a sample dataset.
 * Extracts date time field.
 * Calculates count per month.
 * Executes query for months.
-* Print the results.
+* Prints the result.
-* Graphical analysis.
+* Makes Graphical analysis.

 .. figure:: ../../_assets/tutorials/analytics/jetrail-data-annalysis/1.png
    :alt: Jetrail Data Annalysis